tonmoy-sutradhar/Real-Estate-Property-Platform-Client/README.md

 #### Product Management:

-- Add, update, and delete sports equipment with customizable fields like rating, price, and stock quantity.
+- Add, update, and delete property with customizable fields like review, price, and Stock.
-- Logged-in users can view and manage their added equipment on a private "My Equipment List" page.
+- Logged-in users can view and manage their added Property on a private "My Added property List" page.

 #### Responsive Design: